ipfabric/docs/docs/releases/previous_releases/ip_fabric_v3.md

 - Fortinet Fortigate - added verstion detection for fortigate with Wifi module
 - Snapshot Management - Settings detail can be closed on ESC
-- Juniper Junos - VRRP groups were assigned to wrong subinterface.
-Now groups are assigned properly.
+- Juniper JunOS - VRRP groups were assigned to wrong subinterface.
+Now groups are signed properly.
 - End of Life table improvement - One summary table per unique PID, one detail table showing all PID and their SN
 - Technology / Routing / Summary - BGP, IS-IS, OSPF, OSPFv3 added VRF
   column
-- CLI Authentication - allow to save duplicit usernames
+- CLI Authentication - allow to save duplicate usernames
 - L2 Edge port - xDP protocols on void are removed from decisions process as they can lie with their capabilities (e.g. OPX send it’s router)